trinsic-id/v2-sdk/web/README.md

 * We use [prettier](https://prettier.io/) for code formatting.
 * Any test marked with `.spec.ts` is used by node AND browser.
 Any test marked with `.test.ts` is only used by node, and can have node-specific functionality.
+* We use the environment variable `TEST_SERVER_NODE_PROTOCOL` to determine which communication protocol node uses for testing.